rietho/blogdown_website/content/blog/mindthegap/index.md

 categories:
 date: "2021-12-17"
 draft: false
-excerpt: The *Mind the Gap* blog is a personal experiment.
-I'm blogging about content that interests me like mindfulness, management or data analysis.
-Join me to see where this journey takes this blog.
+excerpt: The *Gap the Mind* blog is starting as a blogging experiment.
+  I'm blogging about content that interests evolving around data science (in a broad sense), management and mental health.
+I like some of my content.
+Comments and suggestions are warmly welcomed.
 layout: single
-subtitle: It's an experiment, it's a journey.
-So let's stay curious and explore.
+subtitle: An experiment and a journey to find more about data science, management and mental health.
-title: About the "Mind the Gap" blog
+title: About the "Gap the Mind" blog
 ---

 Read here my awseome introduction!